Your Questions, Answered

 3. Certain individuals may be at greater risk for serious illness.

-4. Protect yourself and your family.
+4. You can protect yourself and your family.

 - Avoid touching your mouth, face or eyes.
-Wearing glasses or gloves may help remind you.